erika-n/fractalmusicmachine/README.txt

+Fractal Music Machine Alpha

-SoundLab is a fractal music generator and music experimentation platform.
+FractalMusicMachine is a fractal music generator and music experimentation platform.

 It contains: